 This isn’t a product specific for pregnancy but I felt it was worth mentioning.
 You may already have this as shower/bath chairs are very common in Japan but if you don’t, it might be worth it to invest in one because not only is standing in a shower exhausting when you’re more advanced in your pregnancy, it can also be dangerous as you might slip or become dizzy.
 I found it much easier to relax and enjoy my shower while sitting down and I could also shave my legs (which became increasingly more challenging the bigger my belly got)!

-Seven months postpartum, I still use the shower chair when I clean my daughter.
+Over a year postpartum, I still use the shower chair when I clean my daughter.
 A midwife recommended that I try to take showers with her, so when she was about two months old and outgrew her baby bath, I began doing just that.
 Basically I sit on the shower chair and clean the baby on my lap.
 She gets very excited when she hears the shower running and loves touching the streaming water.
 Before we enter the shower I make sure to put this babycare mat from IKEA right outside the door and lay a towel on it so the baby has a place to stay briefly while I quickly dry myself.

 If you’re interested in getting a shower chair, I highly recommend not buying it online.
 Instead, go to different stores and try out some chairs to see what feels the most comfortable.
 I got mine, pictured and linked above, from Nitori.
 I’m quite short at 152 cm but I found the tallest one (40 cm) worked the best for me.

 Morning sickness comes and goes throughout pregnancy (as I learned, it’s not just the first trimester), and if you have to commute, it’s not easy being able to get off the train or get out of the car if you feel sick.
 This is why I found these disposable and portable sick bags to be very helpful.
 It fit easily into my bag and didn’t leave a mess.
+These are also great to have on hand for when your child gets sick when they’re older.
+I was so grateful to have this in the car because my daughter sometimes gets motion sick.

 Maybe in winter this may not be necessary but these were super comfortable for me to wear in the spring, summer, and even fall.
 Bras became quite uncomfortable for me as my pregnancy progressed.
 Extenders that I could hook onto my bra, like these ones, helped but I found the cups built into the Muji bra tops heavenly and something I could lounge around in all day.
 It also made breastfeeding very easy once the baby came.

 Boshi techo cases (母子手帳ケース) are great to have not only as a place to keep your Mother and Child Handbook but also for your hospital/clinic cards, ultrasounds, receipts, pens, etc. It becomes especially helpful after the baby is born as you can use it for your baby’s cards (health insurance card, clinic card, my number card, bank card), their inkan, as well as other important items.
-There’s so many cute and stylish kinds out there that it can be hard to choose!
+There are so many cute and stylish kinds out there that it can be hard to choose!
 Some stores that sell popular boshi techo cases include gelato pique and Afternoon Tea but you can also pick up Disney ones or other kinds from any baby store like Akachan Honpo (赤ちゃん本舗), Babies R Us, or Nishi Matsuya (西松屋).

 One of the hardest things about pregnancy for me was having to go without alcohol.
 I’m not a hard drinker but I like to have a glass of wine or two in the evening to relax.
 A majority of alcohol-free drinks are not that great (alcohol-free red wine was probably one of the worst things I ever tried) but this sparkling wine was excellent.
 It’s another non-Japanese product but if you’re a fan of Japanese alcohol, you may like alcohol-free umeshu, which can be found at any grocery store or on Amazon.

-Products I Didn’t Love
+Pregnancy Products in Japan That I Didn’t Love

 I’m glad I got these for free because they taste awful and almost rancid.
 I got my husband to try some and the look on his face reassured me that I was not crazy.
 Do not recommend.